wol-soft/php-json-schema-model-generator/README.md

 The recommended way to install php-json-schema-model-generator is through [Composer](http://getcomposer.org):
 ```
 $ composer require --dev wol-soft/php-json-schema-model-generator
-$ composer require wol-soft/php-json-schema-model-generator-exception
+$ composer require wol-soft/php-json-schema-model-generator-production
 ```
-To avoid adding all dependencies of the php-json-schema-model-generator to your production dependencies it's recommended to add the library as a dev-dependency and include the php-json-schema-model-generator-exception library.
+To avoid adding all dependencies of the php-json-schema-model-generator to your production dependencies it's recommended to add the library as a dev-dependency and include the php-json-schema-model-generator-production library.
 The exception library provides all classes to run the generated code.
 Generating the classes should either be a step done in the development environment (if you decide to commit the models) or as a build step of your application.

 ## Basic usage ##